Roman Catholic Diocese of Timișoara

 The Diocese of Timișoara (Dioecesis Timisoarensis; Temesvári Római Katolikus Püspökség) is a Latin diocese of the Catholic Church in Romania established on 5 June 1930 by Pope Pius XI.

-The Diocese of Cenad, corresponding to approximately the same region, had been created in 1030 by Stephen I of Hungary.
-It is based in Timișoara.
+The Diocese of Cenad (Csanád), corresponding to approximately the same region, had been created in 1030 by Stephen I of Hungary but it was divided in 1930, the hungarian part (now Diocese of Szeged-Csanád) retained the old name even if Cenad is part of the Diocese of Timișoara.
+It is based in Timișoara (the city was, since 1730, the see of the Bishop of Csanád).

 The diocese covers the Romanian Banat—the counties of Timiș, Caraș-Severin, Arad and part of Mehedinți, of which 11.1% are Roman Catholic, with compact concentrations in the Krashovani areas near Reșița and Sânnicolau Mare.
 A plurality of its adherents are Hungarian, followed by Banat Swabians, Romanians, Banat Bulgarians, Croats, Slovaks and Czechs.
 It is subordinate to the Bucharest Archdiocese.
 Since 2018, its bishop is József-Csaba Pál.